 2. Setup a simple ‘5-minute’ test website.

-Over a period of 6 months (still ongoing) I monitored my websites uptime and page load times via PingDom.com tool.
+Over a period of 1 to 12 months (still ongoing), I monitored my websites uptime and page load times via Pingdom.com.
 Some of my sites had more than 24 hours of downtime…(!)

 4. Uncovered the TRUE cost of each website builder.